 Why has NICE issued this position statement now?

-Our understanding is that the statement NICE has issued is its interim position on the EQ-5D-5L now, as the EQ-5D-5L value set for England is shortly about to be published in Heath Economics.
+Our understanding is that the statement NICE has issued is its interim position on the EQ-5D-5L now, as the EQ-5D-5L value set for England was published in Heath Economics.
 In line with the recommendations of the McPherson report (2013), NICE will be seeking an independent validation before considering its final recommendation.

 What are the differences between the EQ-5D-3L and the EQ-5D-5L and why might that be important?